AIDC F-CK-1 Ching-kuo: Design phase

-In April 1997 American company Litton's Applied Technology division was awarded a production contract and options totaling $116.2 million by the Aerospace Industrial Development Corporation for Improved Radar Warning Receivers (IRWR) to be installed aboard.
+Chief of the General Staff General Hau Pei-tsun noted in his daily diary of 5 January 1983 that AIDC was moved under the administration of the defence ministry's Chungshan Institute of Science and Technology (CSIST).
+He believed that only CSIST could bring together the resources and personnel required for the IDF project.

-Yun Han: engine research
+Engines

-Exports of advanced engines such as the General Electric F404 or the Pratt & Whitney F100 were not available to Taiwan and both the General Electric J85 and General Electric J79 were considered unsuitable in their performance, and most European and American engine companies declined to cooperate with the project.
+Exports of advanced engines such as the General Electric F404 or the Pratt & Whitney F100 were not available to Taiwan.
+Both the General Electric J85 and General Electric J79 were considered unsuitable in their performance, and most European and American engine companies declined to cooperate with the project.
 Joint investment with Garrett became the only practical solution.

-In 1978, following the success of the TFE731 engine, U.S. engine company Garrett announced joint research of the TFE1042 afterburner with the Swedish company Volvo Flygmotor.
-The TFE731 Model 1042 was touted as a low bypass ratio "military derivative of the proven commercial TFE731 engine" and that it would provide "efficient, reliable, cost effective propulsion for the next generation of light strike and advanced trainer aircraft", with a thrust of 4260 lbf (18.9 kN) dry and 6790 lbf (30.2 kN) with afterburner.
-After the initial negotiation, the investment was going to be divided between Garrett, Volvo, AIDC, and the Italian company Piaggio.
+In 1978, following the success of the TFE731 engine, US engine company Garrett announced joint research of the TFE1042 afterburner with the Swedish company Volvo Flygmotor.
+The TFE731 Model 1042 was touted as a low bypass ratio "military derivative" of the proven commercial TFE731 engine, and that it would provide "efficient, reliable, cost-effective propulsion for the next generation of light strike and advanced trainer aircraft", with a thrust of 4260 lbf (18.9 kN) dry and 6790 lbf (30.2 kN) with afterburner.
+After the initial negotiation, the investment was divided between Garrett, Volvo, AIDC, and the Italian company Piaggio.
 The development would consist of the non-afterburning TFE1042-6 for light attack aircraft and advanced trainers, and the TFE1042-7 for the AMX or the F-5 upgrade.
 AIDC also suggested upgrading the TFE1042-7 to 8000 lbf thrust in a twin-engine installation, in order to compete with the GE F404.
 However, the JAS 39 Gripen project decided to continue with a single F404, and Piaggio asked to participate at a later date due to financial concerns.